Estella-LH/FPEM/README.md

     <img src="./assets/faces.png" width="80%" height="40%">
 </p>

-We provide two version of LiveBeauty dataset, you can download them from [here](TBD).
+We provide two version of LiveBeauty dataset, you can download them from [https://tianchi.aliyun.com/dataset/216302].
 One version is the same dataset as the one in the paper denoted as LiveBeauty-essay, the other is a complete-face-version denoted as LiveBeauty-public.
 The complete-face-version contains complete face images and the corresponding original frames of the live videos.